MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-merge-table-command.md

 If table T exists, and you send a ".create-merge table T (<columns specification>)" command, then:

 * Any column in <columns specification> that didn't previously exist in T will be added to the end of T's schema.
-* Any column in T which is not in <columns specification> won't be removed from T.
+* Any column in T that is not in <columns specification> won't be removed from T.
 * Any column in <columns specification> that exists in T, but with a different data type will cause the command to fail.

 **See also**